lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/HTTPRouteconfiguration/Virtualhost.md

 ### Virtual host
 The top level element in the routing configuration is a virtual host.
-Each virtual host has a logical name as well as a set of domains that get routed to it based on the incoming request°Øs host header.
+Each virtual host has a logical name as well as a set of domains that get routed to it based on the incoming request‚Äôs host header.
 This allows a single listener to service multiple top level domain path trees.
 Once a virtual host is selected based on the domain, the routes are processed in order to see which upstream cluster to route to or whether to perform a redirect.

 ```
 {